How to Make True Crime YouTube Shorts Without After Effects (2026)

 All four templates are available on the AutoAE Starter plan ($9.90/month, 50 downloads, 1080p, no watermark, commercial license) or via single-video purchase at $2.90.
 Find them at autoae.online.

 Q: Is this allowed under YouTube's monetization rules for true crime?
-A: True crime is monetizable on YouTube provided you follow community guidelines — no graphic content, no exploitation of victims, no minors as subjects.
-The visual style described here doesn't change that — it's a presentation layer, not a content category change.
+A: True crime is monetizable on YouTube provided you follow community guidelines: no graphic content, no exploitation of victims, no minors as subjects.
+The visual style described here doesn't change that.
+It's a presentation layer, not a content category change.

 Q: How do I avoid the "AI slop" look?
 A: Three rules: (1) Use real archival images, not AI-generated ones, wherever possible.
-(2) Keep your voice-over flat and matter-of-fact — don't perform "spooky."
+(2) Keep your voice-over flat and matter-of-fact; don't perform "spooky."
 (3) Don't add extra effects on top of the AutoAE templates.
 They're designed to be visually complete on their own.

 Q: Can I customize the templates with my channel colors?
 A: AutoAE Starter lets you adjust text, photos, and the core animation parameters.
 For full brand control (consistent color palette across every video), the Creator plan ($24.9/month) includes Brand Kit storage.
-For a true crime channel, sticking with the vintage cream-and-red palette is usually the right call — it's the genre's visual language.
+For a true crime channel, sticking with the vintage cream-and-red palette is usually the right call; it's the genre's visual language.

 Q: Is $2.90 per video sustainable if I post daily?
 A: Posting daily and paying per-video would cost about $87/month.
-The Starter plan at $9.90/month gives you 50 downloads — enough for daily Shorts plus a few takes.
+The Starter plan at $9.90/month gives you 50 downloads, enough for daily Shorts plus a few takes.
 Most growing channels move to Starter within their first two weeks.